greys-bots/sheep/PRIVACY.md

 - Daily backups of the above

 ## Storage and access
 Data is stored using PostgreSQL on a secure and private server.
-The data is only accessible by the develops of the bot; no one else has been given access.
+The data is only accessible by the developers of the bot; no one else has been given access.

 ## Usage
 Data collected by the bot is used in a few ways: